*This article was updated September 2020.

 This employee-sponsored benefit account acts like a health care spending allowance.
 An HRA is a reimbursement account that allows employees to pay for eligible out-of-pocket expenses like coinsurance, deductibles and pharmacy costs up to a set amount.

 What works for you

 While each type of funding account has its benefits, it's important to know which one or combination will best serve your unique workforce.
-Consumer-driven health care is a great way to engage your employees in their health and in the financial aspects of health care.
+FSA, HSA, HRA and other consumer-driven health care accounts are a great way to engage your employees in their health and in the financial aspects of health care.
 By offering them options, your employees can feel empowered to take control and make the most of their spending.